I am so excited to share how we updated our concrete steps!

-Our front porch steps are finally done!!
-This project took a bit longer than expected, but we got busy and so this sat on the back burner for a few weeks...eye sore and all!
+This project took a bit longer than expected, but we got busy so this sat on the back burner for a few weeks...eye sore and all!
 It was worth the wait because I think they turned out beautiful!

 The process was honestly a lot easier than we ever anticipated!
 We kind of made it up as we went, but it worked.
-Are the steps perfect?
-No. Were they perfect before this project?
-Definitely not.
-Is this a big improvement?
-Absolutely!!
-Can anyone do this update?
-YES, definitely!!
+Anyone can do this project!

 AFTER RIPPING UP THE CARPET: (Hi Dominic and Freddy!)
 You can see the bottom right step needed a lot of help and reconstruction